-The Intuition weekly courses are based on a 3 step cycle.
-These 3 steps work together in conjunction to ensure students obtain the best outcomes.
+Our weekly courses are based on a 3 step cycle.
+These steps work in conjunction to ensure students receive a holistic service and obtain successful outcomes.

 The 3 Steps